PaulioRandall/p90/README.md

 	<h1>A Bohemian quest for simplicity</h1>

 	<p>
-		It took me about an hour to learn and write my first CSS pre-processor after deciding existing tooling was overweight for my needs.
+		It took me about an hour to learn and write my first Svelte CSS pre-processor after deciding existing tooling was overweight for my needs.
 		Refactoring reduced my solution to about 20 lines of code.
 It simply substituted named values like `$green` with whatever I configured `rgb(10, 240, 10)`.
 I've added a handful of utility functions for common use cases and here we are.
 	</p>

 	<p>
-		It was so simple that I started wondering why we've invented a plethora of CSS like languages with needless diabolical syntax.
+		It was so simple that I wondered why we've invented a plethora of CSS like languages with needless diabolical syntax.
+Because no one had yet created Svelte!
 Why do complex transpiling when simply value substitution can do the job.
 Let JavaScript handle logic because that's what it's designed to do.
 		You know, making use of languages we already know and hate.
 	</p>

 	<p>
-		Please, have a ago at forking or plundering even if you intend to use a main stream tool.
+		Please, have a ago at using, forking or plundering even if you intend to use a main stream tool.
 You'll start to realise just how bloated most software libraries are.
 	</p>
 </page>